-These commercial AV systems allow a single bank of components to broadcast a signal throughout a business into multiple locations without purchasing new components for every room.
+These commercial AV systems allow a single bank of components to broadcast a signal throughout a business into multiple locations without purchasing new parts for every room.

-This also eliminates the need to transport media, such as CDs or Blu-ray discs, from room to room.
+These also eliminate the need to transport media, such as CDs or Blu-ray discs, from room to room.

 These systems make it simple to listen to some music in the lobby area while someone else delivers a phenomenal business presentation to a potential client in the conference room.

 Several different elements comprise a multi-room audio-video system.
 There are many additional options a user can add to a network, but there are a few basics.
 First, the consumer will need an A/V receiver